 So, you’re interested in couple’s therapy?
 First of all, huge props that you are ready to improve, tweak, upgrade, and transform your relationship!

-So here’s what we are looking to do about it.
-We are developing couple’s therapy seminars and workshops so those who could benefit from education can get just that.
+There are certainly couples who can benefit from improving their communication skills through couples therapy, or workshops for example.
 For the majority though, we strongly believe that the best way to improve your relationship is to first work on yourself.
-Therefore, we would love to see both partners attend their own individual therapy to address and understand your own limiting beliefs and how your partner may be triggering them and then work to neutralize them through bilateral stimulation.
+Therefore, we would love to see both partners attend their own individual therapy to address and understand your own limiting beliefs and how your partner may be triggering them.
+From there, we would work to neutralize these beliefs, stripping them of their emotionality, using bilateral stimulation.
 At that point, some couples may no longer feel the need to attend couple’s therapy because they are no longer activating each other.
-On the other hand, at that point, attending a workshop may be just the thing you need for some final adjustments and we would welcome you to our seminars.

 - On episode 27 of The Shift Show Podcast titled Limiting Beliefs in Relationships, Zac and Dr Lindsay go into detail about how different limiting beliefs show up in relationships.